 In addition, the colleges, universities, research hospitals, and scientists in the region combine to comprise a comprehensive ecosystem of healthcare technology in northeastern PA.
 This foundation of talent and investment continues to form a basis for new venture creation in manufacturing, software, and research that will drive the importance of the industry to the region for decades to come.

 The Ben Franklin Technology Partners of Northeastern Pennsylvania (BFTP/NEP) is uniquely positioned to leverage this massive regional asset into further job and value creation.
-To do so, we are establishing the Ben Franklin Life Science Technology Network.
+To do so, we are establishing the Ben Franklin Life Sciences Technology Network.
 We have identified a list of 200 individuals from 125 firms and organizations in the 21 counties served by BFTP/NEP.
 For the most part, these individuals and organizations do not typically work together, though we work with them all.

 We have conceived the Life Science Technology Network in a focused way.
 By starting with the patient, or consumer of care, at the center, we see three industry rings that surround that consumer: providers of care; suppliers of products and services to the providers of care; and researchers, manufacturers and other companies and people who provide critical inputs to those suppliers.
 There is no cost to participate in the Network.